-I certify that the Statement of Accounts presents a true and fair view of the position of Calderdale Metropolitan Borough Council as at the 31st March 2020 and its income and expenditure for the year then ended.

-I confirm that these accounts were approved by the Audit Committee on the 19th November 2020.
+I certify that the Statement of Accounts presents a true and fair view of the position of Calderdale Metropolitan Borough Council as at the 31st March 2021 and its income and expenditure for the year then ended.
+I confirm that these accounts were approved by the Audit Committee on the 29th November 2021.
 Signed by the chair of the meeting on behalf of Calderdale Metropolitan Borough Council.

-N Broadbent CPFA Head of Finance Cllr S Baines Chair of Audit Committee.
+Cllr S Baines Chair of Audit Committee.